m1k1o/neko/README.md

 - Added simple language picker.
 - Added `?usr=<display-name>` that will prefill username.
 This allows creating auto-join links.
 - Added `?cast=1` that will hide all control and show only video.
+- Shake keyboard icon if someone attempted to control when is nobody hosting.

 ### Bugs
 - Fixed minor gst pipeline bug.